Margaruga/Researchs/AndroidInterApp/InterAppComs.md

 -  It is not possible for other applications to send these broadcasts to your app, so you don't need to worry about having security holes they can exploit.
 -  It is more efficient than sending a global broadcast through the system.

+## Listening for broadcasts

 # Services

 ![Caution 3](image-20191221225501979.png)

+**Note**: To avoid inadvertently running a different app's `Service`, always use an explicit intent to start your own service.

 # 	Activities